Benjamin-Blocksom/full-stack-notes/README.md

 ## XML
 &nbsp;[[top]](#top)

 Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human- and machine-readable.
-The specifications for XML are defined by the World Wide Web Consortium's XML 1.0
+The specifications for XML are defined by the World Wide Web Consortium's XML 1.0.
+It is used for storing and transporting data.

+### XML vs. HTML

+XMl is for storing and transporting data.
+HTML is used for displaying data.

+### Defining tags

+All tags are defined in the Document Type Declaration (DTD) or the XML Schema Definition (XSD).

+### XSD

+The XML Schema Definition (XSD) specifies how to formally describe elements in an XML document.

+### Being well-formed, being valid.

+XML is well-formed when it is syntatically correct.
+I.e., all tags are properly closed, etc. It can be well-formed but not valid.
+The XSD or a Document Type Declaration (DTD) can validate an XML document.

+### JAX and JAXP

+JAX is the Java XML API, while JAXP is the API for XML processing.
+JAXP gives us two APIs for processing information inside an XML document, DOM and SAX.

+###

 Official documentation: https://www.w3.org/XML/